 The Rent Transparency Act requires owners of all multiple dwellings containing at least one rent-stabilized unit to post a public notice within the building.
 These notices must be placed in a conspicuous common area, such as a lobby or building entrance, where they are easily visible to all current residents.

-To ensure accessibility for New York's diverse population, the law mandates that these signs be posted in both English and Spanish.
+To ensure accessibility for all New York residents, the law mandates that these signs be posted in both English and Spanish.

 Key Notice Requirements for Landlords